-Each selected artist gets their own individual space, to show their work to Turkey’s most known collectors, curators and gallery owners, and also to art lovers throughout the event (4 days + preview night).
+Each selected artist gets their own individual space, to exhibit their works throughout the event (4 days + preview night).

 Art lovers discover new artists each year and take their first steps into collecting art with our affordable art concept.

 Selcuk Artut (1976).
 His artistic research and production focus on theoretical and practical dimensions of human-technology relations.
 Artut’s artworks have been exhibited at Dystopie Sound Art Festival (Berlin, 2018), Moving Image NY (New York, 2015), Art13 London (London, 2013), ICA London (London, 2012), Art Hong Kong (Hong Kong, 2011), Istanbul Biennale (Istanbul, 2007), and received coverage at Artsy, Creative Applications, CoDesign, Visual Complexity, CNN GO.
 Currently, Artut is the head of the Visual Arts and Visual Communication Design Program at Sabanci University, Istanbul where he mainly teaches Sound and Interaction Courses.
 He has been releasing several albums as a member of a Post-Rock Avangard music band Replikas since 1998.
 In 2016, he founded with Alp Tuğan, an audio-visual performance group named RAW which produces works through creative coding and live-coding techniques.
 Artut is artistically represented by Zilberman Gallery, Istanbul.